epadam/Machine-Learning-Tutorial-Demo-Resources/temp/Knowledge_Graph.md

 * Knowledge Graph for Banking
 * Knowledge Graph for Biology and Medicine

-* Pretraining with Knowledge Graph
+* Language Model Pretraining with Knowledge Graph

 ## Resources